Dvelezs94/robotsparser/README.md

 ## Crawl in the background using thread

-Crawl in the background and output new entries to file
+Crawl in the background

 This is useful for sites where sitemaps are heavily nested and take a long time to crawl

+While crawling you will be able to access the Robotparser class attributes to fetch sitemaps or entries

 ```python
 from robotsparser.parser import Robotparser